Help keep the WRP alive by making a small donation. Visit here to find out more.

 Program Notes

 Winds of Nagual is based on the writings of Carlos Castaneda about his 14-year apprenticeship with Don Juan Matis, a Yaqui Indian sorcerer from Northwestern Mexico.
-Castaneda met don Juan while researching hallucinogenic plants for his master's thesis in Anthropology at UCLA.
-Juan became Castaneda's mentor and trained him in pre-Colombian techniques of sorcery, the overall purpose of which is to find the creative self - what Juan calls the nagual.
+Castaneda met Don Juan while researching hallucinogenic plants for his master's thesis in anthropology at UCLA.
+Juan became Castaneda's mentor and trained him in pre-Colombian techniques of sorcery, the overall purpose of which is to find the creative self -- what Juan calls the nagual.

-The work is programmatic, with a variety of styles and moods.
-These moods sometimes change abruptly to reflect the narrative of the story.
-In places, characters are represented by certain instruments and themes, not unlike the Wagnerian leitmotif.
 In a 1991 interview, Colgrass described his approach to Winds of Nagual stating, “Important to me in this piece is the sudden change of styles and feelings and moods and tempos.
 These characteristics are indigenous to the books, where a humorous situation will be followed instantly by a terrifying one.
 I tried to capture these changes and moods in the music.”

--Note by the composer, quoted by Frank L. Battisti
+- Program Note by the composer, quoted by Frank L. Battisti

 The first movement, The Desert, is highly evocative of the opening of Igor Stravinsky's The Rite of Spring.
-The opening sound of the Eb clarinet is a possible reminder of the bassoon in the treble clef from Stravinsky's Ballet.
+The opening sound of the Eb clarinet is a possible reminder of the bassoon in the treble clef from Stravinsky's ballet.
 In the third movement, Don Genaro Appears, laughter can be heard from the clarinets.
-In the eighth movement, Don Juan Clowns for Carlos, clowns from a circus or carnivale can be heard here.
+In the eighth movement, Don Juan Clowns for Carlos, clowns from a circus or carnivale can be heard.
 The clarinet and saxophone sections utilize folk music to make sound that could remind the listener of a memory of painted up performers.
-And the final movement, Last Concersation and Farewell, a similar sounding feel arises to the Great Gate of Kiev from Pictures at an Exhibition by Modest Mussorgsky.
+And the final movement, Last Conversation and Farewell, a similar sounding feel arises to the Great Gate of Kiev from Pictures at an Exhibition by Modest Mussorgsky.

-Audio sample.
+- Audio: Audio sample.
 Ensemble and conductor unknown

 State Ratings